Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 *It’s not an angry or shouty kind of hatred, but it’s relentless.
 All her friends, her family, her loved ones, line up to calmly, sadly and unflinchingly tell her how disappointed they are, how much they dislike her.
 She knows it’s a dream, but she’s powerless to stop the catalogue of criticism mercilessly playing out behind her eyes.*

 *She tries to argue back, but her own guilt grinds her down.
 She* ***did*** *run away, after all.
 From Gao, from her Sisters, from her Clan.
-From her family, from Earth, from her ambitions…*
+From her family, from Earth, from her ambitions...*

 *The worst room has Allison in it.
 Her expression is stony and cold, her eyes sad.
 She says nothing, just shakes her head, turns her face away.*